Yandex Cloud

 • Can I configure a backup for a Kubernetes cluster?

-• Will the resources be idle while Kubernetes is going through a version upgrade?
+• Will my resources be unavailable while Kubernetes is going through a version upgrade?

-• Can I upgrade a Managed Service for Kubernetes cluster in one step?
+• Can I upgrade my Managed Service for Kubernetes cluster in one step?

 • Is the Container Network Interface plugin upgraded together with the Managed Service for Kubernetes cluster?